emmaroche/emmaroche.github.io/README.md

 #### Abstract:

 This movies app includes 5 views on the site header menu bar which display different movie lists such as Home, Now Playing, Upcoming, Top Rated and Favourites.
 When you click on an individual movie card, it displays basic overview information on the selected movie, as well as cast details and recommended movies.
 There are two buttons on the bottom of the movie cards, one is a favourites button that when you click on it, it adds that selected movie to the favourites movie list view.
-The other button is labeled 'Similar Movies', where you can click on that to view the similar movies to the selected movie.
+The other button is labelled 'Similar Movies', where you can click on that to view the similar movies to the selected movie.
 You can also filter the movie lists by search, genres and ratings.

 #### Key Features / Functionality: